shrey141102/PythonProjects/README.md

 ### Sudoku
 Embark yourself in a Sudoku quest.
 Perfect for learning object-oriented programming, GUI with pygame, backtracking and conditional statements.

+### Space Invaders
+A fun game of spaceships and spacewars!!
+Eliminate the enemies or you die ;) This is a perfect project for learning pygame module and game logic.

 ## Contributing